jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-05-04-what-it-means-to-be-a-man-xii-in-conclusion.md

 ---
 layout: mendokusai
 author: Jonny Spicer
-title: What it Means to be a Man XII In Conclusion
+title: What it Means to be a Man XII&#58; In Conclusion
 tags: [ Feminism ]
 ---
 Good news - this is the last part of the series!
 For now at least.
 I promise tomorrow I will actually write about something